netinvent/command_runner/README.md

 - -254 : Timeout
 - -255 : Any other uncatched exceptions

+This allows you to use the standard exit code logic, without having to deal with various exceptions.

 #### Default encoding

 command_runner has an `encoding` argument which defaults to `utf-8` for Unixes and `cp437` for Windows platforms.